FOCUS-How GE's Larry Culp split the empire Jack Welch built

 But it was Culp who managed to push through the ultimate untangling of GE, with a plan to break it up into three companies to house its healthcare, aviation and power businesses separately.

 Culp, 58, became GE's CEO in October 2018 after joining it as a board director six months earlier.
-He started discussing the idea of a break-up with GE's board a year ago, according to a person familiar with the matter, but discussions intensified in the last six months as the plan he put together took shape.
+Culp started informally discussing the idea of a break-up with advisors earlier this year, according to a person familiar with the matter, but discussions with GE's board started to formally intensify in the spring as the plan he put together took shape.

 "With the progress on the deleveraging, the progress with our operational transformation, the pandemic lifting ... there's no reason to wait a day," Culp told Reuters in an interview.
 "It's the right thing to do."